sagemath/sagewiki_to_gh-2022-10-10/Conda.md

 = Conda for Sage Developers =

-You can develop Sage without building any of its dependencies (experimental).
-On my machine this takes 5 minutes:
+You can develop Sage without building any of its dependencies (experimental) --- on my machine this takes 5 minutes.
+Assume you obtained Sage source tree and changed to its root.

 {{{
-$ export SAGE_NUM_THREADS=24
+$ export SAGE_NUM_THREADS=24 # or whatever the meaningful value for you is - no more than the number of cores.
 $ conda install mamba
 $ mamba create -n sage-build python=3.9 gettext autoconf automake libtool pkg-config
 $ conda activate sage-build